MerginMaps/media-sync/docs/quick_start.md

 ![project](images/qgis_project.png)

-Upload your project to Mergin, either via web browser or [mergin plugin](https://github.com/lutraconsulting/qgis-mergin-plugin).
+Upload your project to Mergin Maps, either via web browser or [Mergin plugin](https://github.com/lutraconsulting/qgis-mergin-plugin).

 ![plugin](images/new_proj3.png)

-You have now your project ready in Mergin.
+You have now your project ready in Mergin Maps.

 ## 4. Start syncing